 Figure 4.9.1.1-1 – Xn based inter NG RAN handover without UPF relocation

 1. The Target RAN sends an N2 Path Switch Request message to an AMF to inform that the UE has moved to a new target cell and a list of PDU Sessions to be switched or removed.
 Depending on the type of target cell, the Target RAN includes appropriate information in this message.

+For the QoS flows to be switched to the Target RAN, the N2 Path Switch Request message shall include the list of accepted QoS flows.

 2. The AMF sends a N11 Message to each SMF associated with the list of PDU Sessions received in the N2 Path Switch Request.

-Upon receipt of the N11 Message, each of these SMFs determines whether the existing UPF can continue to serve the UE.
+For the PDU Sessions to be switched to the Target RAN, upon receipt of the N11 Message, each of these SMFs determines whether the existing UPF can continue to serve the UE.
 If the existing UPF cannot continue to serve the UE and it is not a PDU session anchor, steps 3-11 of clause 4.9.1.2 are performed.
 Otherwise, the following steps 3 to 6 are performed by each of these SMFs if their existing UPFs can continue to serve the UE:

 Editor’s Note: Handling of UPF relocation of the PDU session anchor is FFS.